dkim85/La_Memoria_De_React/README.md

-# La_Memoria_De_React
+# React Memory Game
 Week 19 Hw React.JS

-Clicky Game
 Overview
-For this assignment, you'll create a memory game with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
-Instructions

-Check out the example solution and study the app's basic functionality.
-Create a new React application using Create React App.
+*This is a memory game using React.
+The game will be split into four components.

-The application should render different images (of your choice) to the screen.
+*The game is render into 16 different images (of your choice) to the screen.
 Each image should listen for click events.

-The application should keep track of the user's score.
+*The game is keeping track of the user's score.
 The user's score should be incremented when clicking an image for the first time.
 The user's score should be reset to 0 if they click the same image more than once.

-Every time an image is clicked, the images rendered to the page should shuffle themselves in a random order.
+*The images will shuffle if the image is pressed twice

-Once the user's score is reset after an incorrect guess, the game should restart.
+*Once the user's score is reset after an incorrect guess, the game should restart.
-When complete, the application should be deployed to Github Pages.
-See the README generated with Create React App for instructions on deploying the application to Github Pages.
-Minimum Requirements

-Attempt to complete homework assignment as described in instructions.
-If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.
-Hints

-Begin by building a non-functioning static version for your Clicky Game.
-Then work on making the game interactive.
-Create a README.md

-Add a README.md to your repository describing the project.
-Here are some resources for creating your README.md.
-Here are some resources to help you along the way:
-About READMEs
-Mastering Markdown
-Add To Your Portfolio

-After completing the homework please add the piece to your portfolio.
-Make sure to add a link to your updated portfolio in the comments section of your homework so the TAs can easily ensure you completed this step when they are grading the assignment.
-To receive an 'A' on any assignment, you must link to it from your portfolio.
-One More Thing

-If you have any questions about this project or the material we have covered, please post them in the community channels in slack so that your fellow developers can help you!
-If you're still having trouble, you can come to office hours for assistance from your instructor and TAs.
-Good Luck!
+Technologies used
+React
+ES6
+Bootstrap
+CSS